-Birth certificates are issued upon registering the birth and are issued at all the District Administration Offices.
-The fee payable for each certificate is €5, provided that the birth has been registered within the time period determined by the law – 15 days from the birth of the child.
-If the birth is registered three months after the birth of the child the following is required: the Birth Registration Form, an affidavit in the prescribed form, and a fee of €60 (down from €150 until 2019).
+Birth certificates are issued upon registering the birth at all the District Administration Offices.
+The fee payable for each certificate is €5, provided that the birth has been registered within the time period determined by the law: 15 days from the birth of the child.
+If the birth is registered three months after the birth of the child the following is required: the Birth Registration Form; an affidavit in the prescribed form; and a fee of €60 (down from €150 until 2019).

-A birth certificate is required in order to enjoy various rights, such as access to medical care, registration in school, access to benefits such as child allowance, single parent allowance, minimum guaranteed income scheme.
+A birth certificate is required in order to enjoy various rights, such as access to medical care, registration in school, and access to benefits such as child allowance, single parent allowance, and minimum guaranteed income scheme.

 There are no reports of difficulties in regard to civil registration of BIPs.